phideltaee/yolo-teacher/README.md

 ### 2. Exploration mode
 Once the exploration mode start, the view of the camera from your mobile device is displayed on your screen.
-In the middle of the scree, a whithe cursor should appear.
+In the middle of the screen, a whithe cursor should appear.
 It will help you to point at the object from your environment that you want to know the translation.
-Then, on the right side of the screen, there area lists of 5 buttons to set the language of your choices and on top of this buttons list is a panel always showing you the translation in english of the last object in the room succesfuly identify.
+Then, on the right side of the screen, there area lists of 5 buttons to set the language of your choice and on top of this buttons list is a panel always showing you the translation in english of the last object in the room succesfuly identify.
 Finally, the table on the left side of your screen serves as a summary, and store all the words you have learned so far, with its translation in the five available languages.